Melodic Minor Scale for Guitar: 5 Shapes, Patterns & the One-Note Shortcut

-1. The formula to learn the melodic minor scale in all keys
+• The one-note formula to build melodic minor in any key

-4. Scale patterns you can use for application.
+• Scale patterns you can use immediately in solos and improvisations

 Let’s get started.